Barbara Pym: "Wilderness years"

 In 1963, Pym submitted her seventh novel – An Unsuitable Attachment – to Cape.
 Editor Tom Maschler, who had recently joined the firm, rejected the manuscript, on the advice of two readers.
 Pym wrote back to protest that she was being unfairly treated, but was told (sympathetically but firmly) that the novel did not show promise.
 Pym revised the manuscript and sent it to several other publishers, but with no success.
 Pym was advised that her style of writing was old-fashioned, and that the public were no longer interested in books about small-town spinsters and vicars.
-She was forced to consider finding a new authorial voice, but ultimately felt that she was too old to change to adapt to what publishers considered popular taste.
-Pym was told that the minimum 'economic figure' for book sales was 4,000 copies, whereas several of her books from the 1950s had not achieved that number.
+She was forced to consider finding a new authorial voice, but concluded that she was too old to adapt to what publishers considered popular taste.
+Pym was told that the minimum 'economic figure' for book sales was 4,000 copies; several of her books from the 1950s had not achieved that number.

 As a result, Pym did not publish anything from 1962 until 1977.
-Regardless, she continued writing novels and short stories, and refining existing works, while she continued her professional career at the International African Institute.
+Nevertheless, she continued to write novels and short stories, and to refine existing works, while she continued her career at the International African Institute.
 Pym never fully forgave Cape, or Tom Maschler.
 She and her sister invented a dessert called "Maschler pudding", which was a combination of lime jelly and milk.
 In 1965, she wrote in a letter, "I really still wonder if my books will ever be acceptable again".
 Pym wrote The Sweet Dove Died in 1968 and An Academic Question in 1970.
-She submitted Dove to several publishers but it was again rejected.
-However her earlier novels were reprinted during this era due to popular demand among local libraries.
-Pym wrote 27 short stories, of which only 6 were published during her lifetime.
+She submitted Dove to several publishers but it too was rejected.
+However, her earlier novels were reprinted during this period because of popular demand in public libraries.

+Pym wrote 27 short stories, of which only six were published during her lifetime.
 The remainder are stored in the Pym archives at the Bodleian Library.

-In 1961, Pym began a letter-writing correspondence with Philip Larkin, as he was preparing to write a review article of one of her novels.
-They continued a constant series of letters for 19 years, right up until her death.
+In 1961, Pym began a correspondence with Philip Larkin, as he wanted to write a review article of her novels.
+They continued to exchange letters for 19 years, up to her death.
 They met for the first time in April 1975, at the Randolph Hotel, Oxford.